Week 7, Day 1: Sin

 1. The love of God.
 This is the fuel our souls run on; this is the affirmation we long for, even while we seek it out from smaller, more finite beings and more unfulfilling things.
 When we know we are loved by God, when we ground our identity and our worth in God’s love, sin has nothing to offer; and anything it does offer is shown to be dross, a cheap imitation of something glorious.
 As Richard Rohr says, “God does not love us if we change; God loves us so that we can change.”

 2. The example and sacrifice of Jesus.
 Jesus not only offers the example of a sinless life (Hebrews 4:15), but by his death, he destroyed both the consequences of sin and the power of sin over us (Romans 8:1-2).
-The New Testament is full of the good news that we have been saved — rescued — from sin, that we have been set free, and those of us who repent — the biblical connotations of this word are about changing our feelings, changing our behavior, and changing our minds — receive the gift of God’s forgiveness open the door to the power of Jesus’ sacrifice.
+The New Testament is full of the good news that we have been saved — rescued — from sin, that we have been set free, and those of us who repent — the biblical connotations of this word are about changing our feelings, changing our behavior, and changing our minds — receive the gift of God’s forgiveness.
 Fyodor Dostoevsky, in his classic book The Brothers Karamazov, reminds us:

 There is not and cannot be in the whole world such a sin that the Lord will not forgive one who truly repents of it.
 A [person] even cannot commit so great a sin as would exhaust God’s boundless love.
 How could there be a sin that exceeds God’s love?
 Only take care that you repent without ceasing, and chase away fear altogether.
 Believe that God loves you so as you cannot conceive of it; even with your sin and in your sin he loves you.